launchdarkly/react-native-client-sdk/ManualTestApp/README.md

 To run the example app:

+1. Ensure `yarn doctor` are all green.
-1. Create a `.env` file at the same level as this README
+2. Create a `.env` file at the same level as this README
-2. Add your mobile key to that `.env` file:
+3. Add your mobile key to that `.env` file:

 ```shell
 MOBILE_KEY=mob-xxx
 ```

-3. Finally
+4. Finally

 ```shell
 # android